ArifPeycal/Capture-The-Flag-Writeups/TryHackMe/RootMe/RootMe.md

   <img width="80%" height="400" src="assets/rootme4.PNG">
 </p>

 The /panel directory requires us to upload a file.
 The question has given us some hints about where we need to upload PHP reverse shell to the web.
+You can download the PHP reverse shell from the <a href="https://github.com/pentestmonkey/php-reverse-shell" target="_blank">PentestMonkey</a> Github repository.